- Why App?

 N.C.
 Mentor Program – Governing body of the College Foundation of North Carolina."N.C.
 Mentor" will appear on your credit/bank statement for the cost of the application fee if application is paid for with a credit/debit card.

-Need Based Financial Aid – Financial aid that is awarded based on demonstrated financial need as determined by the F.A.F.S.A. and any additional verification materials requested by the Office of Student Financial Aid.
+Need Based Financial Aid – Financial aid that is awarded based on demonstrated financial need as determined by the FAFSAand any additional verification materials requested by the Office of Student Financial Aid.
+Students must submit the FAFSA by the March 1 priority deadline to be considered for need based financial aid.

-New Student Guidebook - Acceptance handbook for incoming freshman and transfer students.
+New Student Guidebook - Handbook for incoming freshman and transfer students.
 The book includes helpful information, including enrollment steps, upcoming deadlines, financial preparations and insider tips for a successful start at Appalachian.

 Non-Degree Certification Student – This classification is for students not seeking a degree, but certification in their desired area (such as teaching).
 Students apply through the Office of Admissions while also contacting the department in which they are seeking certification for information on specific requirements.
 Students generally do not have to provide transcripts unless the department requires them.